kenmaro3/idash2021/README.md

 **Instead of using canonical embedding by CKKS encoding, we used coefficient packing.**

 In Microsoft SEAL, only BFV scheme has coefficient packing which is the direct encoding the number onto polynomial coefficient, CKKS only supports canonical embedded space in sub-ring to utilize SIMD operation.
-This is very powerful in some cases because SIMD opeartion can be easily done in encrypted space in sub-ring.
+This is very powerful in some cases because summation and multiplication in each sub-ring can be easily done.
-However, we decided to use coefficient packing due to the reason described below,
+However, in order to do inner product of two vector, rotation operation is needed to sum up the element between the sub-ring.

-**therefore, we implemeted this coeffifient encoding method in CKKS scheme at https://github.com/kenmaro3/SEAL/tree/ckks_coeff_365**
+**Since we found this inner product can be done more efficiently using coefficient method, we implemeted this coeffifient encoding method in CKKS scheme at https://github.com/kenmaro3/SEAL/tree/ckks_coeff_365**

-By using this coefficient for CKKS, we can have advantages for speed and accuracy.
+By using this coefficient for CKKS, we can have advantages for speed significantly.
-For speed, since we can utilize forward-backward encoding to calculate inner product of two vectors which uses intrinsic convolutional operation of two polynomial, we do not have to operate rotation operation in the case of CKKS canonical embedded encoding.
+Since we can pack two vectors in forward-backward order to calculate inner product of two which uses intrinsic convolutional operation of two polynomial, we do not have to operate rotation operation in the case of CKKS canonical embedded encoding.

 For example, we want to calculate inner product of two vectors,